Marginalised Gaussian Processes with Nested Sampling: Introduction

 The form of the kernel function influences the geometry of the marginal likelihood surface.
 For instance, periodic kernels give rise to multiple local minima as functions with different periodicities can be compatible with the data.
 Expressive kernels which are derived by adding/multiplying together primitive kernels to encode different types of inductive biases typically have many hyperparameters, exacerbating the local minima problem.

 The spectral mixture (SM) kernel proposed in \citet{wilson2013gaussian} is an expressive class of kernels derived from the spectral density reparameterisation of the kernel using \textit{Bochner's Therorem} \citep{bochner1959lectures}.
 The SM kernel has prior support over all stationary kernels which means it can recover sophisticated structure provided sufficient spectral components are used.
-Several previous works \citep{kom2015generalized, remes2017non, remes2018neural} have attempted to further enhance the flexibility of spectral mixture kernels, such as the introduction of a time-dependent spectrum.
-However, we postulate that the key limitation in the SM kernel's performance lies not its stationarity or expressivity, but in the optimisation procedure.
-We show that the form of the SM kernel gives rise to multiple symmetric modes in the marginal likelihood making optimisation extremely unstable and prone to overfitting.
+Several previous works \citep{kom2015generalized, remes2017non, remes2018neural, benton2019function} have attempted to further enhance the flexibility of spectral mixture kernels, such as the introduction of a time-dependent spectrum.
+However, we postulate that the key limitation in the SM kernel's performance lies not in its stationarity or expressivity, but in the optimisation procedure.
+The form of the SM kernel gives rise to many modes in the marginal likelihood, making optimisation especially challenging.
+It therefore presents an excellent opportunity to test out nested sampling's capabilities, as it is an inference technique which is highly effective at navigating multimodal distributions.
+We note that aside from being successfully applied to graphical models by \citet{murray2006nested}, nested sampling has been largely overlooked in the machine learning literature.

 Below we provide a summary of our main contributions: